 - Kester Black – grey and emerald colours

-- SN 01 Warrior nail art brush – to pint koalas
+- SN 01 Warrior nail art brush – to paint koalas

 - SN 02 Needle nail art brush – to paint eucalyptus